-(Munkres, §§ 12-14, 16, 20)
+(Munkres, $\S$ 12-14, 16, 20)

 For both historical and logical reasons one can view the most basic aspects of point set theory as natural generalizations of important properties of certain subsets of the real numbers.
 One approach to doing this is to base the discussion on an abstract notion of DISTANCE that generalizes the usual notion of distance between two numbers in the obvious fashion.
 Another approach is to take the concept of an OPEN SUBSET (or something logically equivalent) as the fundamental abstract structure.
-It is not difficult to formulate the concept of an open set if one has a notion of distance, so there is a natural progression of abstraction from the real numbers to metric spaces (sets with a suitable notion of open subsets).
+It is not difficult to formulate the concept of an open set if one has a notion of distance, so there is a natural progression of abstraction from the real numbers to metric spaces (sets with a suitable notion of distance) to topological spaces (sets with a suitable notion of open subsets).